Sasha Williams (The Walking Dead): Season 6

 In the season premiere "First Time Again", Sasha is shown in a flashback walking home as she sees Abraham drunk.
 He gestures a peace sign which she jokingly returns.
 The next day Rick addresses the community and reveals the nearby quarry is overrun with walkers kept inside only by a few trucks at the exits, the reason Alexandria has avoided being overrun, which is in danger of collapsing and Rick proposes re-directing the herd onto the main road and away from Alexandria.
 Sasha volunteers to help Daryl lure the walkers on the road to stay ahead of them, insisting he can't do it alone.
 Abraham abruptly volunteers to accompany her.
 As Rick goes over the plan, Abraham asks Sasha if she is doing such a risky task to die.
 To his surprise, Sasha smiles, telling him "no".
 Sasha and Abraham take their car and travel with Daryl along the main road, but Abraham briefly jumps out of the car and throws himself at the walkers to keep them following which concerns Sasha.
 However, as they are halfway through their plan, a loud horn goes off, distracting half the herd away.
 In the episode "Thank You", Daryl insists on going to help Rick but Sasha and Abraham insist he stay or their lives will be endangered.
 Eventually Daryl comes to his senses and rejoins them and they continue leading the herd away.
 In the episode "Always Accountable", Sasha, Abraham and Daryl have driven 20 miles away as planned and begin their trip home but are ambushed by other survivors in a car who separate Daryl from them and wreck the car.
-Sasha and Abraham wonder a neadby town to find shelter, as Sasha decides the best way to find a tracker is to stay put, so they mark the door "Dixon" for Daryl to find them.
+Sasha and Abraham wander to a nearby town to find shelter, as Sasha decides the best way to find a tracker is to stay put, so they mark the door "Dixon" for Daryl to find them.
 Sasha becomes uncomfortable when Abraham insists on needlessly killing walkers at the risk of exposing himself to greater danger.
 She confronts him on his recklessness but he shrugs it off, reminding Sasha of her outlast at Deanna's welcoming party.
 Later after Abraham returns, acquiring an RPG and various other weapons from a wrecked military vehicle, he admits she is right about his recklessness and commends her for calling out his bullshit.
 She tries to help him through his PTSD and tells him he has choices.
 He confesses a romantic interest in her, and believes she reciprocates these feelings.
 Despite this, she insists he has "stuff to take care of".
 The two are eventually found by Daryl and they begin driving back.
 In the mid-season finale "Start to Finish", on the way back to Alexandria several bikers force the group to stop and declare that all of their supplies now belong to Negan (Jeffrey Dean Morgan).